dpanshuarora/lengths-compare/readme.md

 # Lengths Comparison

-This performs the following conversions between units:
+This performs comparisons between the following units:
-- feet to inches
+- feet and inches
-- feet to yards
+- feet and yards
-- inches to cm
+- inches and cm

 Further, it can add two lengths in inches, and inches and cm using function overloading.